Focus (German magazine): History

-After only one year, Weimer left Focus and his position was left unfilled, which lead to Baur becoming the sole editor-in-chief.
+After only a year, Weimer left Focus and his position was left unfilled, which led to Baur becoming the sole editor-in-chief.
 According to media reports, publisher Markwort and Baur had "rejected" the new direction of Focus and "ultimately obstructed it more and more heavily".
 Weimer was said to have wanted to position the magazine as "more up-market and more political".
 The paid circulation of single copies "more and more heavily" declined under Weimer's and Baur's leadership, dropping below the 100,000 mark.
 In 2013, Jörg Quoos took over as editor-in-chief of the magazine, and Baur became publisher.
 Quoos gave Focus a more political orientation and, in particular, reduced the share of practical tips.
-For example, the magazine ran an exposé on soccer manager Uli Hoeness's voluntary disclosure of his tax evasion and landed the scoop on the so-called "Nazi-era treasure trove" of art collector Cornelius Gurlitt.
-In 2014, Ulrich Reitz followed as new editor-in-chief, as the publisher and Quoos had a difference in opinion on the future direction of the magazine.
-Among other steps, Reitz completed the process initiated under Quoos, relocating Focus from Munich to Berlin in the year 2015.
+For example, the magazine ran an exposé on soccer manager Uli Hoeneß's voluntary disclosure of his tax evasion, and landed the scoop on the so-called "Nazi-era treasure trove" of art collector Cornelius Gurlitt.
+In 2014, Ulrich Reitz followed as new editor-in-chief, as the publisher and Quoos had differences in opinion on the future direction of the magazine.
+Among other steps, Reitz completed the process initiated under Quoos, relocating Focus from Munich to Berlin in 2015.
 Only a small editorial staff remained in the Bavarian state capital.
 In 2016, there was again a change at the head of the editorial staff: Robert Schneider, formerly editor-in-chief of Superillu, replaced Reitz, who remained until the end of the year, responsible for the topics of politics and debate.

 In 2017, Focus announced the closure of its offices in Munich and Düsseldorf, along with reorganizations in the editorial staff.
 Since then, the magazine is now created completely in Berlin.
 Later in the year, Hubert Burda Media launched a broad-based reader campaign entitled "Menschen im Focus" (people in focus).

 Circulation

-Focus is one of the most widely circulated news magazines and has a proportionally large share in the advertising market.
-Like Spiegel and Stern, Focus has sustained significant declines over the past years, however, dropping from 782,685 to 438,055 sold copies from the 4th quarter of 1998 to the 2nd quarter of 2017.
+Focus is one of the most widely circulated news magazines, and has a proportionally large share in the advertising market.
+However, the magazine, as with Spiegel and Stern, has sustained significant declines over the past years, dropping from 782,685 to 438,055 sold copies from the fourth quarter of 1998 to the second quarter of 2017.
 Individual sales experience relatively wide fluctuation, depending upon the cover story.
 The share of subscriptions in the paid circulation is currently roughly 37%, recently increasing slightly.